eloymor/orders_chatbot/readme.md

 - Check the status of a specific order by providing an order number.
 - Get a list of all pending orders.
 - Get a list of all orders placed today.
+- Get a list of the lead time for delivered orders.
+- You can ask for a summary or a detailed report of any of the previous queries.
 - Simple and intuitive web interface powered by Streamlit.

 ## How it Works